FAQ & Troubleshooting

 • Check for loose connections or bad jumper wires

-• Try a different MCP2515 module if available
+• Try a different MCP2518FD module if available

-Q: MCP2515 module gets hot or doesn't work
+Q: MCP2518FD module gets hot or doesn't work

-⚠️ Critical: If the module gets hot, you may have connected 5V instead of 3.3V!
+⚠️ Critical: If the module gets hot, you may have wired 5V to the 3V3 pin instead of the separate 5V pin.
 Disconnect immediately.

 • Check power connection before testing